Skip to main content

 3. In the "Archive" section of the sidebar, click Logs, then click Audit log.

-• Outside collaborators removed, use action:org.remove_outside_collaborator in your search query
+4. Enter your search query.
+To search for outside collaborators removed, use action:org.remove_outside_collaborator in your search query

 You can also view people who were removed from your organization by using a time frame in your search.

-Helping removed members and outside collaborators rejoin your organization
+Helping removed outside collaborators rejoin your organization

-If any members or outside collaborators are removed from the organization when you enable required use of two-factor authentication, they'll receive an email notifying them that they've been removed.
+If any outside collaborators are removed from the organization when you enable required use of two-factor authentication, they'll receive an email notifying them that they've been removed.
 They should then enable 2FA for their personal account, and contact an organization owner to request access to your organization.

 Further reading